luabind/luabind/doc/docs.rst

 conversion from C++ value to Lua.
 If your ``luabind::object`` is a table you can access its members through the operator[] or the Iterators_.
 The value returned from the operator[] is a proxy object that can be used both for reading and writing values into the table (using operator=).

-Note that it is impossible to know if a Lua value is indexable or not (lua_gettable doesn't fail, it succeeds or crashes).
+Note that it is impossible to know if a Lua value is indexable or not (``lua_gettable`` doesn't fail, it succeeds or crashes).
 This means that if you're trying to index something that cannot be indexed, you're on your own.
-Lua will call its ``panic()`` function (you can define your own panic function using ``lua_setpanicf``).
+Lua will call its ``panic()`` function.
+See `lua panic`_.

 There are also free functions that can be used for indexing the table, see `Related functions`_.

 The constructor that takes a ``from_stack`` object is used when you want to initialize the object with a value from the lua stack.
 The ``from_stack``